londonaicentre/PhenoLab/projects/phenotype_library_APIs/readme.md

 # Existing phenotype libraries

 ## HDR UK Phenotype Library (code managed by the University of Swansea)
+- Extensive, wide choice of phenotypes, close links to underlying publications, covers codes across coding systems and a single phenotype includes codes from multiple systems
+- API has already failed once when I've been using it due to their servers going down.
+Any model needs to cover for this possibility if phenotype definitions not stored locally.
 - [Website](https://phenotypes.healthdatagateway.org)
 - [Python client for API](https://github.com/SwanseaUniversityMedical/pyconceptlibraryclient)
 - [Phenotype search engine](https://conceptlibrary.saildatabank.com/phenotypes/) - includes links to relevant papers